-Complete applications for the redemption and/or exchange of shares received at the latest by 3.00 pm on a valuation day by the Registrar and Transfer Agent are allocated the net asset value per share of the following valuation day, less any applicable redemption fees and/or exchange fees.
+Applications for Redemption and/or Exchange received until the Cut-Off Time for 29 December 2025 Complete applications for the redemption and/or exchange of shares received by the Registrar and Transfer Agent by the Cut-Off Time on a Valuation Day (until and including 29 December 2025) are allocated at the net asset value per share of the following valuation day, less any applicable redemption fees and/or exchange fees.
 The Investment Company shall ensure in all cases that shares will be redeemed on the basis of a net asset value per share that is previously unknown to the shareholder.
-Complete applications for the redemption and/or exchange of shares received after 3.00 pm on a valuation day by the Registrar and Transfer Agent are settled at the net asset value per share of the valuation day after the following valuation day, less any applicable redemption fees and/or exchange fees.
+Complete applications for the redemption and/or exchange of shares received after the Cut-Off Time on a Valuation Day (until and excluding 29 December 2025) by the Registrar and Transfer Agent are settled at the net asset value per share of the Valuation Day after the following valuation day, less any applicable redemption fees and/or exchange fees.